funnbot/deya_notes/Design pillars.md

 - Get money.
 - Collecting resources.
 - Processing resources.
-- making a collection, all the bugs.
+- making a collection, all the bugs, fish and further the anthropological culture of Dia Luna.
 - decorating and displaying the collection.
 - making friends.
 - part of the community.